ilmoislamnsu/JournalApp/README.md

 # Web Journal

-A personal journaling app with a **macOS 26 Tahoe liquid glass** design, built with React, TypeScript, and Vite.
+A simple personal journaling app built with React, TypeScript, and Vite.
+Designed to feel smooth, minimal, and actually usable without trying too hard.

 ---

 ## Features

-- **Multiple Journals** — Create and organize entries into separate journals, each with a custom colour
+- **Multiple Journals**
+  Organize entries into separate journals with custom colors

-- **Mood Tracking** — Tag each entry with your mood (Happy, Excited, Neutral, Anxious, Sad)
+- **Mood Tracking**
+  Tag entries with moods like Happy, Neutral, Anxious, etc.

-- **Tags** — Add searchable tags to any entry
+- **Tags**
+  Add and filter entries using custom tags

-- **Dark & Light Mode** — Full macOS Tahoe vibrancy in both modes, toggled from the profile menu
+- **Dark & Light Mode**
+  Clean support for both themes, switchable from the profile menu

-- **Collapsible Sidebar** — Expand or collapse the sidebar to focus on writing
+- **Collapsible Sidebar**
+  Hide distractions when you just want to write

-- **Local Storage** — All your entries are saved privately in your browser
+- **Local Storage**
+  Everything stays in your browser.
+No accounts, no syncing

 ---

 ## Design

-Styled after **macOS 26 Tahoe** — Apple's liquid glass design language featuring:

-- Ultra-translucent frosted-glass panels (`blur(60px) saturate(220%)`)
-- Specular inner highlight at the top edge of every surface
-- Gradient primary buttons with soft glow shadows
+Inspired by macOS-style glass UI, but kept practical.

+- Subtle blur and transparency
-- Thin `0.5px` dividers and borders
+- Soft gradients and shadows
-- System-native SF Pro typography
-- Adaptive dark and light vibrancy materials
+- Clean spacing and readable typography
+- Focus on clarity over decoration

 ---